Subspace-Boosted Model Merging: Experiments

-\textbf{Implementation Details.} Following previous works~\cite{Ilharco-ICLR-2023,Wang-ICML-2024, Wang-ICLR-2025,Yadav-NIPS-2023}, we employed the CLIP model~\cite{Radford-ICML-2021} with ViT-B/32, ViT-B/16 and ViT-L/14 as vision encoders.
-We used the pretrained and finetuned checkpoints provided by Wang et al.~\cite{Wang-ICML-2024}.
-We utilized the official code provided by the original authors for all model merging techniques, including the official hyperparameters. \methodboost requires only one hyperparameter $\beta$ that determines the number of dimensions to be boosted and the new singular value.
-We tuned $\beta$ on the validation set by performing a simple search over the set $\{0, 0.01, 0.02\}$.
-The updated task vector components in the case of the Transformer architecture~\cite{Dosovitskiy-ICLR-2021} are the linear layers and the attention layers.
+\textbf{Implementation Details.} Following previous works~\citep{Ilharco-ICLR-2023,Wang-ICML-2024, Wang-ICLR-2025,Yadav-NIPS-2023}, we employ the CLIP model~\citep{Radford-ICML-2021} with ViT-B/32, ViT-B/16 and ViT-L/14 as vision encoders.
+We use the pretrained and finetuned checkpoints provided by ~\cite{Wang-ICML-2024} and utilize the official code provided by the original authors for all model merging techniques, including the official hyperparameters. \methodboost requires only one hyperparameter $\beta$ that determines the number of dimensions to be boosted.
+We tune $\beta$ on the validation set by performing a simple search over the set $\{0, 0.01, 0.02\}$.
+The updated task vector components of the Transformer architecture~\citep{Dosovitskiy-ICLR-2021} are the linear layers and the attention layers.
+For the language domain, we utilize T5 transformers~\citep{t5}, provided by ~\cite{tam2024mergingmatchingmodelstask} and apply our method to the same layers.